Nordix/flux2/rfcs/NNNN-cdevents/README.md

 ## Summary

 CDEvents Receiver for flux.
-Takes a cdevent sent to the receiver webhook URL, verifies it and checks the cdevent type against spec.Events.
+Takes a cdevent sent to the receiver webhook URL, verifies it and checks the cdevent type against spec.Events, then triggers reconciliation.
 <!--
 One paragraph explanation of the proposed feature or enhancement.
 -->